materialsproject/pymatgen/ADMIN.rst

 Releases
 ========

-The general procedure to releasing pymatgen comprises three steps.
+The general procedure to releasing pymatgen comprises the following steps:

 1. Wait for all unittests to pass on CircleCI.
 2. Update and edit change log.